Supervisory board: Poland

-In Poland rules regarding supervisory board in companies are regulated in Code of Commercial Companies.
+In Poland rules regarding supervisory boards in companies are regulated in Code of Commercial Companies.
 In limited liability company (sp. z o.o.), the appointment of the Supervisory Board is mandatory only if the company’s share capital exceeds 500,000 PLN and the number of shareholders exceeds twenty-five.
 In joint stock company (S.A.), the appointment of the Supervisory Board is mandatory regardless of the share capital, size, and the number of shareholders.
 The competences of the Supervisory Board are broad and include both the oversight of the management board’s activities and the performance of specific control tasks.
 Unless otherwise regulated in the Articles of Association members of Supervisory Board are appointed by Shareholders Meeting.